djrrb/Bungee/documentation/3-vertical-text.md

 # Using vertical text

 Bungee’s vertical features are implemented via three OpenType features:

-* *vert*: Vertical Forms.
+### *vert*: Vertical Forms

 Replace default horizontal forms with special glyphs drawn for vertical setting.
 These alternates appear to be monowidth so that they foster better vertical alignment.
 The hyphen and other basic punctuation are rotated 90°.
 Accented glyphs are drawn slightly shorter to optically compensate for the height of the diacritic.

 <img src="images/design-vert.png" alt="Vertical forms" width="200" />

-* *vpal*: Vertical Positioning and Layout.
+### *vpal*: Vertical Positioning and Layout

 Reset the vertical sidebearings and advance heights to create proportional vertical spacing.
 Instead of the fixed-height approach of setting each letter followed by a hard return, this feature allows glyphs with accents or tails (like É or Q) to occupy more vertical space than most characters, and for optical adjustments to be made that improve spacing (for example, the wide crossbar at the top of the letter 'T' is padded by more space than the narrow stem at the bottom).

 <img src="images/design-vpal.png" alt="Vertical forms" width="200" />

-* *vkrn*: Vertical Kerning.
+### *vkrn*: Vertical Kerning

 Adjust the vertical spacing of individual glyph pairs so that they are more evenly spaced.
+These pairs often involve letters like P, F, L, and J, which have large areas of whitespace that need to be tightened when used in combination with certain other letters.

 <img src="images/design-vkrn.png" alt="Vertical forms" width="200" />

-## In apps with the vertical type tool
+## In design apps

+### The vertical text tool

 Several professional design applications have separate vertical text tools, which will implement all of the necessary OpenType features and provide a nice interface for setting vertical text.